Skip to content

 User types: "mcp" → Server suggests: "group/gitlab-mcp-server", "group/redmine-mcp-server"

-This transforms a multi-step lookup into a single, interactive selection.
+This collapses a multi-step lookup into a single, interactive selection.

 sequenceDiagram